rolyPolyVole/christmas-plugin-2024/IDEAS.md

 ## General:

-- Add a sled slide in the lobby + carousel for static entertainment while giveaways/game selection is happening.
 - eliminated players get titles/nudges to donate while they wait (clickable links)
     - On-Screen Banner ads using bossbars, resource packs and displays.
 - Staff Utils Menu: